SDXorg/pysd/docs/basic_usage.rst

    >>> new_value = xr.DataArray([[1, 5], [3, 4]], {'dim1': [1, 2], 'dim2': [1, 2]}, ['dim1', 'dim2'])
    >>> model.run(params={'Subscripted var': new_value})

-In the same way, a Pandas series can be used with constan values, partially defined *:py:class:`xarray.DataArray`s or same dimensions :py:class:`xarray.DataArray`s.
+In the same way, a Pandas series can be used with constan values, partially defined :py:class:`xarray.DataArray` or same dimensions :py:class:`xarray.DataArray`.

 .. note::
   That once parameters are set by the run command, they are permanently changed within the model.
 We can also change model parameters without running the model, using PySD’s :py:data:`set_components(params={})` method, which takes the same params dictionary as the run function.
 We might choose to do this in situations where we'll be running the model many times, and only want to spend time setting the parameters once.